dvoiss/android-geocities-theme/README.md

 ### Can I use this in a real app?

-It may be a surprise but this library was not meant for serious consumption, as such some of the resources below are pulled from public sources and if you really do want to use this you may need to check the usage/licenses for them or replace them.
+That's ill advised.
+This library was not meant for serious consumption (surprised?) and as such some of the resources below are pulled from public sources.
+If you really want to use this you may need to check the usage/licenses for them or replace them.

 ### There's a lot of GIFs will it crash my app?
 Is this library stable?